 Neutral and Strong Colors

 The primary characteristic of low volume fabrics is their neutral color.
 This generally includes shades of white to beige to grey plus any pastels you choose to include.

-Now it’s time to add your strong, bright colors for lots of contrast.
+Now it’s time to add your strong, colors for lots of contrast.
 Whether you want a monochromatic color scheme, or every color of the rainbow, aim for high contrast.
 There are no pastels here.

 Subtle and Bold Colors

 Low volume fabrics have low color value and the prints recede into your quilt design.
 With minimal color intensity, these fabrics all blend together into a great background.

 For a bold contrasting design, choose intense, vibrant colors to stand out against your neutral background.
 Also vary the shades of each color blending them to add further interest.

 Low volume fabric prints vary significantly and generally tend to blend together rather than stand out on their own.